| Croess is a fun game for all the family based

 Four players should handle each side individually.
 Play starts

 at position 1, then 3, then 2 and finally 4.
+Winning: The winner is the last player

 left standing.
 A player loses when their king is taken, if all